FIRE ALARM SYSTEMS

 System Testing & Inspections

 In order to ensure your facility’s fire alarm system is fully operational, it must be regularly tested and maintained by a certified technician.
 Failure to have testing performed regularly can allow issues to go undetected, potentially hampering your fire alarm system’s ability to perform its given functions.
 Additionally, making sure your safety systems and components are tested and inspected regularly can prevent expensive repairs down the road.

 The National Fire Protection Association (NFPA) and most local fire departments require that fire alarm systems are regularly tested and inspected to ensure they are kept in working order.
-Furthermore, the NFPA publishes guidelines regarding the inspection of fire alarms, and failing to comply with them could incur heavy fines in addition to the safety risk you’re taking if you choose to forgo proper testing and inspections.
+Furthermore, the NFPA publishes guidelines regarding the inspection of fire alarms, and failing to comply with them could incur heavy fines in addition to safety risk you are taking if you choose to forgo proper testing and inspections.

 Common Fire System Inspection Guidelines

 Control panels, power supplies, LEDs, fuses, and trouble signals must be inspected at least once a week.

 Batteries must be visually inspected once a month.

 Devices such as heat detectors, fire alarm boxes, and smoke detectors must be visually inspected on a semi-annual basis.